 For commercial supply chains, temperature sensors were positioned in consignment containers and count levels determined for product prior to shipment.
 At the end of shipment, sensors were retrieved and count levels measured.
 The results validated the use of a laboratory-generated model in actual commercial supply chains, providing industry with relevant tools for supply chain risk management.

-Led by Professor Mark Tamplin from the University of Tasmania.
+Led by Professor Mark Tamplin from the University of Tasmania, Tasmanian Institute of Agriculture

 Helping to increase brand value by providing buyers and consumers with data-driven information and interactive applications about food provenance and sustainability of source.

 We’ve developed a clearer understanding of consumer behaviour in purchasing high quality beef products through application of discrete choice analysis and modelling.
-Australian consumer research modelling is operational and further USA research is underway.
+The underlying model is derived from a discrete choice experiment investigating 1002 Australian and 946 US consumer preferences and their willingness-to-pay for different beef products.

 Supporting better production and environmental resource management practices through novel modelling, environmental sensing and data acquisition strategies.